Amina Baraka: Career

 Baraka was the founder of the African Free School in Newark, New Jersey, which was a liberation school for community children.
 She is one of the founding members of the Newark Art Society in 1963.
 She wrote and performed dance dramas to music at the "loft" that later became known as the "Cellar".
 The Cellar, located at 22 Shipman Street in Newark, was the center for Jazz and Art in Newark.
 It was a collective of artists, and among the members were Art Williams, Bill Harris, Eddie Gladden, and Tom White.
 Many artists performed for the Jazz and Art society in Newark.
-Local musicians and artists, and artists from other parts of the country came to the "Cellar", including Marion Brown, Sun Ra, Ben Caldwell, Freddie Stringer, Charlie Mason, Tyrone Washington, Woody Shaw, Herb Morgan, Jimmy Anderson, Leo Johnson, and Larry Young.
+Local musicians and artists from other parts of the country came to the "Cellar", including Marion Brown, Sun Ra, Ben Caldwell, Freddie Stringer, Charlie Mason, Tyrone Washington, Woody Shaw, Herb Morgan, Jimmy Anderson, Leo Johnson, and Larry Young.

 Baraka along with Nettie Rogers hosted musical arts, dance acts, and poetry readings at the Cellar.

 In 1974, Baraka organized an African women's conference that was held at Rutgers University.

 In 1978, Amina and her spouse Amiri Baraka authored a collection of poems entitled Songs for the Masses.

 In 1983 and 1987, Amina and Amiri Baraka co-edited Confirmation: An Anthology of African American Women, and The Music: Reflections on Jazz and Blues.

 In 1992, Amina and Amiri Baraka founded Kimako's Blues People, an art space that featured Newark artists.

 In 1992, Amina and Amiri Baraka, co-edited the poetry book 5 Boptrees.

 In 1994, Baraka's poetry was in the anthology Unsettling America: An Anthology of Contemporary Multicultural Poetry.

 In 1995, Baraka participated in the Black Women's United Front in Detroit, Michigan.

 In 1998, Baraka was a founding member of the Black Radical Congress in Chicago, Illinois.

 In 2001, Baraka's poetry is included in a collection called Bum Rush the Page: A Def Poetry Jam.

 In 2014, she published a collection of her poetry titled Blues in All Hues.